-Most expats living in China still prefer to send their children to an international school.
-These institutions are in no short supply, and they tend to be the obvious choice for those searching for a smooth and quick transition for their student.
+Most expats in China prefer to send their children to an international school.
+In no short supply, these institutions are often the obvious choice for parents that want a smooth and quick transition for their children.

-Shanghai, Beijing and Gaungzhou boast the largest concentration of international schools per capita, but most of the medium-sized Chinese cities will have at least two or three within close proximity.
+Shanghai, Beijing and Guangzhou boast the largest concentrations of international schools but most medium-sized cities will have at least two or three in close proximity.

-Most of these schools follow either an International Baccalaureate (IB) curriculum or the curriculum taught in their respective country; that said, standard coursework often features bits of local culture, and many of the schools teach Chinese (Mandarin or Cantonese) to children from even a very young age.
-The primary teaching language is usually English or the language of the respective home country.
+Most schools either follow the International Baccalaureate (IB) curriculum or the curriculum from the respective countries they represent.
+That said, standard coursework often features local culture, and many schools teach Mandarin or Cantonese.
+Classes are usually in English or the primary language of the country the school represents.

-Expats moving to China should make an extra effort to negotiate an education allowance in their package if one is not already included.
+Expats moving to China should try to negotiate an education allowance into their package if one is not already included.

 Public schools in China

-As the Chinese economy continues to explode and the expat population consequently expands, more and more foreigners are sending their children to public schools in China.
-Families are slowly becoming more forthcoming about their permanence in the Far East and those pushing down roots want their children to become as well assimilated as possible.
+As its economy continues to expand and its expat population keeps growing, more foreigners are sending their children to public schools in China.
+Western families are becoming more comfortable with the idea of permanence in the Far East, and some want their children to become as well assimilated as possible.

-As in all countries, some state schools in China are better than others, but overall, the best institutions uphold a high standard, and in many cases, are more competitive and more rigorous than those found in an expat’s home country.
+As is often the case, some state schools in China are better than others.
+Overall, the best schools offer a high standard of education and, in many cases, are more competitive and more rigorous than the public options in an expat’s home country.

-Foreigners who choose this option should be aware that Chinese schools do not have second language programmes; all lessons and coursework will be in Chinese, with few concessions made for foreign students.
+Foreigners who do choose this option should be aware that Chinese schools do not have second language programmes.
+All lessons and coursework are in Chinese, with few concessions made for foreign students.
 Furthermore, the teaching style tends to centre less around critical thinking and more on teaching by rote.

-Tuition costs for these schools vary, but even the most expensive institution will be cheaper than an international school.
+Tuition costs vary, but even the most expensive public schools are cheaper than their international equivalents.

-Some private schools in China may merely be more expensive mirror images of their state-sponsored counterparts, but others may integrate aspects of foreign and IB curriculums and may even offer instruction in English as well as Chinese.
-Alternative learning schools, like Montessori and Waldorf, also fall into this category.
+Some Chinese private schools are better-funded equivalents of state-sponsored education, while others integrate aspects of international curricula and may even offer instruction in English as well as Chinese.
+Alternative learning schools, such as Montessori and Waldorf, also fall into this category.

-These schools tend to attract pupils from a diverse, but well-to-do background; as well as many local children who's standardised test scores did not qualify them for one of the more reputable public schools.
-Tuition tends to be more costly than that of public schools, but still lower than those of the interational schools.
+Private schools in China tend to attract pupils from diverse, but well-to-do backgrounds, as well as many local children whose standardised test scores did not qualify them for one of the more reputable public schools.

 Homeschooling in China

-Many expats living in China find their children's education options constrained by their own financial status.
-Specifically, couples who have migrated to the East to teach English simply can't scrape the necessary amount of money together to send their kids to a school that suits their standards.
+Many expats find that their children's education options are constrained by finances.
+Couples who migrate to teach English in China, in particular, often don’t earn enough to send their kids to a school that suits their standards.

-Those who choose this option will need to bring all necessary learning materials and textbooks with them, or will need to purchase them from Amazon and pay the international shipping charge.
-There is only a very limited selection of English literature in China, and it tends to be costly.
+Those who do choose to home school often bring the necessary learning materials with them, or purchase them online and pay international shipping charges – the selection of English literature in China is fairly limited and tends to be costly.